-Going for tapas is one of the most popular activities for visitors to Spain.
+Going out to eat tapas is one of the most popular activities in Spain.
 But there's a lot of misunderstanding about what exactly tapas means.
 It's generally understood that a tapa is small, but after that, confusion abounds.

-In English, linguistically speaking, 'tapas' is used like 'a la carte'.
-The word 'tapas' in English is treated as a concept, always written with the 's'.
-I don't think it's used as a plural in English.
-If it were, my dictionary would include the word 'tapa', but it doesn't, and the 's' at the end of 'tapas' would be pronounced /z/ not /s/ (think how you pronounce the 's' in 'bananas' or 'zebras').
+In English, linguistically speaking, 'tapas' is used like 'a la carte.'
+The word 'tapas' in English is treated as a concept, always written with the 's.'
+The dictionary does not include the word 'tapa,' and the 's' at the end of 'tapas' would be pronounced /z/ not /s/ (think how you pronounce the 's' in 'bananas' or 'zebras').

 There are a number of myths about what tapas is all about.
 Here are just a few:

 - Tapas is not a particular type of food.
-Anything can be tapas - paella, croquettes, ham and cheese on toast, truly anything.
+Anything can be tapas: paella, croquettes, ham and cheese on toast, truly anything.
 As long as it is small and served with your drink (either free or at a surcharge), it is tapas.
-Read more about free tapas in Spain It doesn't even have to be Spanish - in Granada there are a number of Morrocan bars that offer cous cous, falafel and kebabs as tapas.
+It doesn't even have to be Spanish; in Granada, there are a number of Moroccan bars that offer couscous, falafel, and kebabs as tapas.

 - Tapas is not a starter.
 If you start eating tapas, you finish eating tapas, and you don't stop until you're full.

 - Tapas is not a collection of small dishes brought out on a platter and eaten as a main course.
 The Spanish have a word for this, tabla.

 A 'tapa' is a 'lid' or 'cover.'
 In the early days of tapas, a slice of cheese or ham was given with your drink and placed over your drink.
 There is some debate over why exactly this was done: